A categorical reconstruction of crystals and quantum groups at $q=0$: Quantum groups and crystals

-\begin{definition} We will call a crystal \emph{finite} if its underlying pointed set is of finite cardinality.
-We say that a crystal is \emph{irreducible} if it has no nontrivial proper subcrystals. \end{definition}
+\begin{remark} Some definitions of crystals, for example in \cite{K3}, have a broader definition of morphism and use the term \emph{strict} to distinguish the morphisms we have defined above. \end{remark}

-\begin{remark} Objects in this category have some nice combinatorial properties, as well as a graph structure.
-From each crystal $B$ we obtain a \emph{crystal graph} whose vertices are the nonzero points in $B$ with arrows labeled by $i \in I$, $b\overset{i}{\longrightarrow }b'$ if and only if $b'=\tilde{f}_{i}b$.
-Crystal graphs are made up of disjoint unions of connected components.
-It is clear that a crystal base is \emph{irreducible} if and only if its crystal graph is connected. \end{remark}
+\begin{defn} We will call a crystal \emph{finite} if its underlying pointed set is of finite cardinality.
+A pointed subset of a crystal $B$ is a \emph{subcrystal} if it is closed under the action of $\tilde{e}_{i}$ and $\tilde{f}_{i}$ for all $i \in I$.
+We say that a crystal is \emph{irreducible} if it has no nontrivial proper subcrystals. \end{defn}